Darkknight1213/Offline-Pay/README.md

 # Offline-Pay - Offline-transactions
 # Disclaimer - The above uploaded project is just a **DEMO**, I am currently working on the project..

+---
+### To execute the program intall the apk file in your phone
+---

 ## **📌 Project Overview**

 💡 **Introducing an AI-powered offline payment system that works without the Internet!** With our revolutionary multi-method approach, users can securely send money even in remote areas, using: